UCL/fan-slicer/README.rst

-Author: Ester Bonmati
+Author: João Ramalhinho

-Simulation of UltraSound Images (SUSI) is developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.
+SliceSampler is developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_, part of `University College London (UCL)`_.

 Developing
 ----------